Student's Right to Know

-A copy of the law pertaining to the practice of hazing is available in the Vice President for Student Affairs office.
+A copy of the law pertaining to the practice of hazing is available in the Dean for Student Affairs office.
 This policy will be distributed to every club or organization at Berkshire Community College.
-(More specific information may be obtained by contacting the Vice President for Student Affairs or the Director of Student Engagement.)
+(More specific information may be obtained by contacting the Dean for Student Affairs.)

 BCC condemns all acts of verbal harassment or abuse, which deny or have the effect of denying to an individual his/her legal rights to equality, dignity, and security while at BCC.
 The policy reaffirms the doctrine of civility, appreciation for pluralism, and pre-eminence of individual human dignity as preconditions to the achievement of an academic community that recognizes and utilizes the resources of all persons while reaffirming the tenets of academic freedom.

 The College recognizes its obligation to protect the rights of free inquiry and expression, and nothing herein shall be construed or applied so as to abridge the exercise of rights under the Constitution of the United States and other federal and state laws.

 Students or employees who believe that their rights under this policy have been violated shall have recourse under a respective grievance procedure (i.e., the student grievance procedure and the affirmative action grievance procedure) which is detailed in theBCC Student Policy Guide.